michaelbironneau/gateway/README.md

 * `rules`: A map of route prefix to backend.
 The backend will see the entire URL except for the version string, if that was specified.
 Rules are not applied in any particular order.
 * `not_found_error` (Optional):

-When you have created the configuration and build the gateway, just run it as
+When you have created the configuration and built the gateway, just run it as

 ```
 gateway path-to-config.json